 - Photographs of the accident scene and any hazards which may have caused your accident and subsequent injuries

-Secondly, evidence can be used to estimate your soft tissue injury claim value and how much you could be awarded in compensation.
+Secondly, evidence can be used to estimate your soft tissue injuries claim value and how much you could be awarded in compensation.

 Speak to our advisors if you would like to be put in touch with an expert personal injury solicitor from our panel.
 They can give you tips on what evidence to gather and can discuss the average compensation for a soft tissue injury in the UK.